karlroberts/karlroberts.github.io/source/_posts/2015-06-27-passwordless-ssh-on-synology.markdown

 ssh root@synology
 ```

-some hoops nee to be jumped.
+Some hoops need to be jumped.

-by default you can't get to the home dir of a user, it is mapped to a fake place
+By default you can't get to the home directory of a user, it is mapped to a fake place
 Get around that by:-

 * go to Users admin page
   - click advanced
   - turn on "home services"

-mow you need to modify the home dir permissions
+Now you need to modify the home dir permissions

 ```
 cd /var/services/homes